dgudim2/obsidian_vault/uni/English/Research proposal (w7, w8, w9)/Proposal - General info (w7).md

 6. What are the main differences between this model and what you will submit?
 	- Topic, word count

-# The text has 5 sections- please label them accordingly
+# The text has 5 sections - please label them accordingly

 - PART 1: Role of leadership / Introduction / Background info
 - PART 2: Focus of the research / Research questions